 The body's immune system is an incredibly versatile entity, equally capable of tissue destruction and construction.
 The potential of harnessing this duality for tissue regeneration is tremendously fascinating and challenging.”

 Anthal Smits holds a BSc degree in Mechanical Engineering (2004) and a MSc degree in Biomedical Engineering (2008), both from Eindhoven University of Technology (TU/e, The Netherlands).
 In 2014 he earned his PhD under the supervision of prof. Frank Baaijens, in close collaboration with the University Medical Center Utrecht.
 After having spent two years working as a Project Engineer at LifeTec Group BV, Smits joined the group of prof. Carlijn Bouten at TU/e as a post-doc in 2015.
-In July 2016 he was appointed Assistant Professor, leading the group of In Situ Cardiovascular Tissue Engineering.
-He is a core member of the Institute for Complex Molecular Systems (ICMS) at TU/e, member of the Netherlands Society for Biomaterials and Tissue Engineering (NBTE) and the Heart Valve Society.
+In July 2016 he was appointed Assistant Professor, leading the ImmunoRegeneration research group.
+He is a core member of the Institute for Complex Molecular Systems (ICMS) at TU/e, member of the Netherlands Society for Biomaterials and Tissue Engineering (NBTE), the TERMIS EU Chapter, and the Heart Valve Society.
 He is board member of the International Conference of Tissue-Engineered Heart Valves (ICTEHV), and an Editorial Board Member of Tissue Engineering Parts A, B, C, and previous board member (now scientific council) of Young@Heart.

 3D Human iPSC Blood Vessel Organoids as a Source of Flow-Adaptive Vascular Cells for Creating a Human-Relevant 3D-Scaffold Based Macrovessel ModelAdvanced Biology (2023)